-Samuel Eto'o gave Inter an early lead which Juan Zuniga cancelled out in first-half injury-time before the sides played out an uneventful second-half that, almost inevitably, concluded with a share of the spoils - the outcome both clubs seemed to desire.The match began at a breakneck pace, as both sides stormed out of the blocks in search on an all-important early goal.
+Samuel Eto'o gave Inter an early lead which Juan Zuniga canceled out in first half injury time before the sides played out an uneventful second half that, almost inevitably, concluded with a share of the spoils - the outcome both clubs seemed to desire.The match began at a breakneck pace, as both sides stormed out of the blocks in search of an all-important early goal.

 Ezequiel Lavezzi bundled his way through the Inter back line as early as the second minute, but his finish lacked direction and power and trundled through to Julio Cesar.

 At the other end, Eto’o fired over the crossbar from 25 yards after he was presented with a clear shot on goal by a neat exchange between Diego Milito and Houssine Kharja.

 But Eto’o made no mistake with an almost identical chance in the 15th minute.
 Strike partner Milito stroked the ball to the Cameroonian, who unleashed a thunderous right footed drive which slammed past Morgan Sanctis to open the scoring.